Sustainable Living Summit: How you can act for change

 How can youth lead the change?
 Do they want to?
 This session continues the theme of youth empowerment, with school being just one influential arena next to others.
 Who and what impacts young people’s lifestyle choices?
 Is sustainability in or out among Nordic youth?
 And what do gender and other social norms have to do with it?

-Two presentations will set the scene with key data on trends, patterns and Nordic indicators for young people’s engagement and sentiment toward sustainable lifestyles.
+Two presentations will set the scene with key data on trends and patterns for young people’s engagement and sentiment toward sustainable lifestyles.
 A panel will discuss how to address challenges and inspire youth in the transition.
 What barriers and needs do youth organisations see?
 What’s the role of social media and lifestyle influencers?
 How can slow fashion attract and maintain youth in an era of high-speed trend cycles?

 • Åsa Sandberg, event moderator